Fuller Mountain by Hancocks Comb in North Fork Snoqualmie / 福樂山

 Lower Forest to Ten Creek Crossing

-We walked past Gate 10, a few hundred feet down from the main road.
-Instead of going straight through the hidden entrance, we turned left onto Tolt Reservoir Road.
-But we backtracked a few minutes later.
+Soon, we walked past Gate 10, a few hundred feet down from the main road.
+But instead of going straight through the hidden entrance, we turned left onto Tolt Reservoir Road.
+We backtracked a few minutes later.

-The old-growth forest had no shortage of moss and ferns.
-The ground stayed flat through to Ten Creek at mile .2 from the trailhead.
-Then I scouted several yards north and found the narrow, chicken-wired log to cross.
+The old-growth forest was full of moss and ferns.
+The ground remained flat to Ten Creek, a quarter mile from the trailhead.
+Then we went several yards north and found the narrow, chicken-wired log to cross.

 See more trip photos here.